BlueSCSI/BlueSCSI-v2/README.md

 Normally only basic initialization information is stored, but turning `DIPSW2` on will cause every SCSI command to be logged.

 The indicator LED will normally report disk access.
-It also reports following error conditions:
+It also reports following status conditions:

+- 1 fast blink on boot: Image file loaded successfully
 - 3 fast blinks: No images found on SD card
 - 5 fast blinks: SD card not detected
 - Continuous morse pattern: firmware crashed, morse code indicates crash location